atbcb/usab-uswds/_ada-guides/chapter-10-play-areas.md

 -   Minimum 24 inches (610 mm) wide

 -   Minimum 14 inches (355 mm) deep

 -   Unobstructed side

 Adding a transfer step that leads to the ground's surface increases access for children exiting components at the ground level.

 Clear floor or ground space - used for parking wheelchair or mobility devices (commonly called "wheelchair parking") - is required at the transfer platform.
-The 48-inch long side (1220 mm) of the "wheelchair parking" space must be parallel to the 24-inch (610 mm) side of the transfer platform.
+The 48 inch long side (1220 mm) of the "wheelchair parking" space must be parallel to the 24 inch (610 mm) side of the transfer platform.

 #### Transfer Steps